-493 Performance and scalability should be considered when designing a CKMS.
-The 494 performance of an FCKMS will generally depend on factors that include 1) the simplicity 495 of the overall design, 2) the number and type of service-using organizations, 3) the 496 sensitive applications and number of users being supported, 4) the communications 497 capabilities and geographical distribution among the distributed components of the 498 FCKMS, and 5) the capabilities of the computers, modules, and devices comprising it.
-499 The scalability of an FCKMS depends on such factors as the flexibility of the underlying 500 CKMS design and implementation to support increasing service demands, and the ability 501 to replace or upgrade its components and software.
+Performance and scalability should be considered when designing a CKMS.
+The performance of an FCKMS will generally depend on factors that include 1) the simplicity of the overall design, 2) the number and type of service-using organizations, 3) the sensitive applications and number of users being supported, 4) the communications capabilities and geographical distribution among the distributed devices of the FCKMS, and 5) the capabilities of the computers, modules, and devices comprising it.
+The scalability of an FCKMS depends on such factors as the flexibility of the underlying CKMS design and implementation to support increasing service demands, and the ability to replace or upgrade its devices and components as necessary.